 You will notice that once the Rotate tool is selected a crosshair appears in the centre of the frame.
 This crosshair defines the centre of rotation that will be used when you rotate the frame.
 The crosshair can be dragged around so that the centre of rotation is altered.
+You can also select one of the pre-defined centres of rotation by clicking on one of the 9 boxes on the info palette.

-Selected frames can also be rotated precisely using the option on the Modify text frame dialogue box available by choosing the Object Modify option.
+Selected frames can also be rotated precisely using the option on the Modify text frame dialogue box available by choosing the Menu⇔Object⇔Modify option.